meditation and mental health

 heart math meditation

-Perhaps the most emotionally powerful meditation moment I have experienced is a Heart Math Meditation exercise taught to me by my friend and mentor Steve Havill.
-Designed as a mindfulness/Transcendental Meditation-hybrid, Heart Math instructs one to breath into their heart center and exhale towards someone else, whether present in the room or mentally envisioned.
+Perhaps the most emotionally powerful meditation moment I have experienced is a Heart Math Meditation exercise taught to me by my friend and mentor, Steve Havill.
+Designed as a mindfulness/Transcendental Meditation-hybrid, Heart Math instructs one to breathe into their heart center and exhale towards someone else, whether present in the room or mentally envisioned.
 I often do this meditation when I’m up against some serious pressures and am seeking some guidance.

 I established Heart Math’s utility as a guidance tool during the first time I tried it with Steve.
 I had known prior that my mentor Michael Hollister was dying, but that day learned how soon his passing would arrive.
 So Steve and I envisioned forming a “triangle” with Michael, who was at the time heading directly into hospice, at the apex.
 I exhaled towards Michael.
 During this meditation, I received a vision of thousands of faceless humans with their heads tilted back and a hand holding a dropper above them, dropping tincture into their open mouths.
 This vision has propelled me forward ever since to bring cannabis healing to the masses.